 Make sure you’re making the most of the snackification trend by stocking up on these top-selling snacks:

 - CLIF Bar – The CLIF Bar range is plant-based, on-trend and made with organic ingredients, making it the perfect grab n’ go energy bar.

-- Upton’s Real Meal Kits – Ready in one minute, Upton’s Real Meal Kits are vegan friendly, and made with real, recognisable ingredients and available in a range of classic meals.
+- Upton’s Real Meal Kits – Ready in one minute, Upton’s Real Meal Kits are vegan friendly, made with real, recognisable ingredients and are available in two classic meals.

-- East Bali Cashews – This sustainable, fairtrade company produces a range of mouthwatering, plant-based delights in attractive packing with a great price point!
+- East Bali Cashews – This sustainable company produces a range of mouth-watering, plant-based nutty snacks in attractive packaging with a great price point!

-- Botanika Blends – From their range of deliciously flavoured Plant Proteins to new high-protein, probiotic porridge range, Botanika Blends has meal-time convenience covered.
+- Botanika Blends – From their range of deliciously flavoured Plant Proteins to the high-protein, probiotic porridge range, Botanika Blends has meal-time convenience covered.

-- Noble Jerky Vegan Jerky – These grab n’ go snacks are made from premium marinated and seasoned tempeh for an all natural, non-GMO, high plant protein snack!
+- Noble Jerky Vegan Jerky – These high protein eats are made from premium marinated and seasoned tempeh for an all natural, non-GMO, plant-based snack.